Observing network dynamics through sentinel nodes: Discussion

 \section{Discussion}

 As our understanding of complex system dynamics advances \cite{barrat2008, porter2010, barzel2013, wang2015, harush2017, hens2019, dsouza2023}, a crucial bottleneck that we continue to face is our limited empirical access to the states of their multitude of relevant parameters.
 This bottleneck hinders the development of new theoretical analyses and empirical validation of existing theories on dynamics.
 A similar challenge in biology and medicine has been that it is often difficult to track every single metabolite, protein, or cell.
-In that context, the identification of biomarkers \cite{oconnor2017, califf2018} can offer dramatic breakthroughs, potentially allowing us to identify the state of the entire system by just tracking a small set of indicative parameters.
+In that context, the identification of biomarkers \cite{oconnor2017, califf2018} has offered dramatic breakthroughs, allowing us to gain insight into the state of the entire system by just tracking a small set of indicative parameters.
 Our work here envisions an equivalent opportunity in the context of complex networks.
 It shows that, by tracking a mere $\lfloor \ln N \rfloor$ of sentinel nodes, we can approximate the average state of the network, making monitoring dynamics scalable even for large networks.

-We have found that the detected sentinels are largely agnostic to the dynamic model describing the system's internal mechanisms.
+We have found that the detected sentinels are largely agnostic to the model of the dynamics describing the system's internal mechanisms.
 This result indicates that one can transfer the learned set of nodes from one dynamics to infer the state of the system under another dynamics.
 Such transfer learning is especially useful for systems with unknown dynamics, a rather common challenge in the context of complex networked systems \cite{barzel2015, wai2019, lai2021, gao2022, koch2023}.
-To take advantage of transfer learning, one first needs to select a relevant dynamic model, numerically simulate the system under this model, and use our optimization method to extract the sentinel node set.
-This set, found under the selected model, will then help approximate the system's state even if it is driven by some other, potentially unknown, dynamic model.
+To take advantage of transfer learning, one first needs to select a relevant model of the dynamics, numerically simulate the system under this model, and use our optimization method to extract the sentinel node set.
+This set, found under the selected model, will then help approximate the system's state even if it is driven by some other, potentially unknown, dynamics.